 Symptoms will vary, based on the type and location of the faulty immune response.
 Common symptoms include:

-The health care provider will do a physical exam.
+Your health care provider will do a physical exam.
 Signs depend on the type of disease.

 Tests that may be done to diagnose an autoimmune disorder include: